-World View’s “stratollites” and new spaceport aim to change the business of space
+World View’s ‘stratollites’ and new spaceport aim to change the business of space

 Co-founder and CTO Taber McCallum explained why stratollites are possible now, but haven’t been used or created before.
 He said that they got the idea for commercializations of this tech when they were working on Alan Eustace’s record-setting free-fall jump in 2014.

 “We were working on the Alan Eustace flights and we started getting a bunch of incoming requests to fly payloads and satellites,” he said.
-“We thought the market must’ve been already saturated, but the calls kept coming in and we got the NASA contract”
+“We thought the market must’ve been already saturated, but the calls kept coming in and we got the NASA contract.”

-McCallum said that it was like ballooning had been in stasis – no one had applied modern battery tech, modern navigation systems, or solar energy improvements to the actually very old area of ballooning.
+McCallum said that it was like ballooning had been in stasis — no one had applied modern battery tech, modern navigation systems or solar energy improvements to the actually very old area of ballooning.
 Combining aspects of all these improvements, World View found a way to use air as ballast, and change the buoyancy of the crafts on demand, which let them ride stratospheric wind patterns to maintain their position by altering their altitude.

 The World View vehicle is solar-powered, so there isn’t any inherent limitation to the duration it can stay in the air.
-It’s also easy to bring it back and swap payloads and then redeploy it, too.
+It’s also easy to bring it back and swap payloads and then redeploy it.
 It can land so softly that fine instrumentation survives missions unscathed and can be used again, something that’s generally unheard of in spaceflight.

 In fact, co-founder Alan Stern explained that balloons remove many of the constraints we’re used to with spaceflight in general.
 You can fly very large masses, whereas with rocket launches you’re often micromanaging weight.
 You can fly human experimenters along with research, eventually, and you don’t have to worry about zero G, which is a challenge for a lot of space-based experimentation.